Registration, donations and tax receipts

 Access to our online fundraising tools including our fundraising manual and pledge forms

-A letter of support on CDA letterhead, detailing the training and fundraising commitment you have made to the Team Diabetes program.
+A letter of support on Diabetes Canada letterhead, detailing the training and fundraising commitment you have made to the Team Diabetes program.

 Your Team Diabetes Coordinator will contact you to set up a meeting to discuss the Team Diabetes program in greater detail and to assist you in putting together a fundraising plan that is right for you.

-Team Diabetes participants help lead the fight against diabetes by helping people with diabetes live healthy lives while the CDA works to find a cure.
+Team Diabetes participants help lead the fight against diabetes by helping people with diabetes live healthy lives while Diabetes Canada works to find a cure.

 Providing people with diabetes and healthcare professionals with education and services